-Adored by the Network: While being one of the "bottom 10" shows of the 1981-1982 television season, somehow NBC saw a worthy product on it and Un-Cancelled the show.
-Though it didn't fare better with viewers and NBC was forced to cancel it (neither Cheers nor Family Ties got better numbers, but were spared by their numerous Emmy nominations and both ran much longer than Taxi).
+Adored by the Network: While Taxi was one of the "bottom 10" shows of the 1981-1982 television season, somehow NBC still saw a worthy product in it and Un-Cancelled the show after ABC dropped it.
+Unfortunately, it "fared" no better with viewers on its new network and NBC was forced to cancel it (neither Cheers nor Family Ties got better numbers, but were spared by their numerous Emmy nominations; both wound up running much longer than Taxi).

-Doing It for the Art: While quite commonplace nowadays, when JCW Productions pitched the show to HBO in 1982 (after being cancelled by ABC), no cable network had aired a sitcom (mostly because almost no one had cable back then) thus being considered a very daring (and risky) move at the time.
-However, Paramount decided to have Taxi on either CBS or NBC, the latter of both ended up running the show for a year.
+Doing It for the Art: After ABC cancelled the show in 1982, HBO made a bid to pick it up.
+At the time no cable network had even aired a sitcom before (mostly because almost no one had cable back then), which would have made for a very daring (and risky) move.
+However, Paramount decided to have Taxi on either CBS or NBC, the latter of which ended up airing the show in its final season.

 Screwed by the Network: An unintentional example.
-To boost the show's ratings, ABC placed Taxi for its' third season on Wednesday, opposite NBC's hit show, Diff'rent Strokes.
-To be short, ratings dipped considerably (but not to the exent of Soap, which by competing with The Facts of Life it hit rock bottom and was swiftly canned).
+To boost the show's ratings, ABC placed Taxi for its third season on Wednesday, opposite NBC's hit show, Diff'rent Strokes.
+To be short, ratings dipped considerably (but not to the extent of Soap, which, by competing with The Facts of Life, hit rock bottom and was swiftly canned).

 Originally "Touchdown" by Bob James was going to be the title theme but the producers liked James' slower music for the episode "Angela" and chose it instead.